bitovi/academy/src/react/10-controlled-vs-uncontrolled.md

 The process outlined above is how most controlled inputs are structured.
 Whether it's a textbox, a color picker or a checkbox, we can use this same stateful strategy to construct it.
 By storing the value in state, we always have access to it, and we can even control what the value ends up being.

-We can take this a step furthur, by controlling the component with props:
+We can take this a step further, by controlling the component with props:

 ```html 1:21 title="It's common to let a smart 'parent' component control the values"
 <div id="root"></div><script crossorigin src="//unpkg.com/react@16/umd/react.development.js"></script><script crossorigin src="//unpkg.com/react-dom@16/umd/react-dom.development.js"></script><script type="jsx">ReactDOM.render(<SmartParentComponent />,document.getElementById('root'));